SymfonyCasts/api-platform/sfcasts/ep2-security/access-control-voter.md

 All good.

-I *love* voters, and this is way I handle access controls in API Platform.
+I *love* voters, and this is the way I handle access controls in API Platform.
 Sure, if you're just checking for a role, no problem: use `is_granted('ROLE_ADMIN')`.
 But if your logic gets *any* more complex, use a voter.